Cathedral of San Fernando (San Antonio): History

 The original church of San Fernando was built between 1738 and 1750.
 The walls of that church today form the sanctuary of the cathedral, which gives rise to its claim as the oldest cathedral in the State of Texas.
 The church was named for Ferdinand III of Castile, who ruled in the 13th century.
-The baptismal font, believed to be a gift from Charles III, who became King of Spain from 1759, is the oldest piece of liturgical furnishing in the cathedral.
+The baptismal font, believed to be a gift from Charles III, who became King of Spain in 1759, is the oldest piece of liturgical furnishing in the cathedral.
 The cathedral was built by soldiers from the Presidio de San Antonio, their families and settlers from the Canary Islands; for this reason the interior is an image of the Virgin of Candelaria, the patroness of the Canary Islands.

-In 1831, James Bowie married Ursula de Veramendi in San Fernando.
+In 1831, James Bowie married Ursula de Veramendi in San Fernando Cathedral.

 In 1836, the cathedral, still a parish church, played a role in the Battle of the Alamo when Mexican General Antonio López de Santa Anna hoisted a flag of "no quarter" from the church's tower, marking the beginning of the siege.

-The ashes of the heroes that died defending the Alamo on March 6, 1836, are interred here.
+The ashes of the heroes that died defending the Alamo on March 6, 1836, are interred there.

 In 1868, under the direction of architect Francois P. Giraud, the cathedral was considerably enlarged in the Gothic style, the addition forming the existing nave.
 The carved stone Stations of the Cross were added in 1874.
 The striking stained glass windows were added in 1920.

 On September 13, 1987, Pope John Paul II visited the cathedral during the only papal visit to Texas.
 A marker commemorates the event.